 - Academic Women in Leadership, UNSW (2015)

-Dr Golebiowski is highly committed to endowing students with research skills to take to their future careers in academia or as optometric clinicians.
+Associate Professor Golebiowski is highly committed to endowing students with research skills to take to their future careers in academia or as optometric clinicians.
 Her teaching approach encourages collaboration and inspires student ownership of their projects, and she has been recognised with a UNSW Award for Teaching Excellence in supervision (2018).
-Dr Golebiowski headed higher degree student training as Postgraduate Research Director at SOVS (2007-2017).
+A/Prof Golebiowski headed higher degree student training as Postgraduate Research Director at SOVS (2007-2017).
 She has supervised 13 higher degree research and over 50 honours students.

 " In vivo assessment of corneal epithelial dendritic cells."